swcooper2014/GifTastic/README.md

 The rating for each gif will also be displayed

-The user will be ale to click on the gif to animate it.
+The user will be able to click on the gif to animate it.
 And also click on the gif to stop it.

 You can access the app: https://swcooper2014.github.io/GifTastic/